pvaladares/42cursus-01-Born2BeRoot/README.md

 ```

 > To set up a strong configuration for your sudo group, you have to comply with the following requirements:
-> - Authentication using sudo has to be limited to 3 attempts in the event of an incor- rect password.
+> - Authentication using sudo has to be limited to 3 attempts in the event of an incorrect password.
 * `Defaults    passwd_tries=3`
 > - A custom message of your choice has to be displayed if an error due to a wrong password occurs when using sudo.
-* `Defaults    badpass_message="Incorrect sudo password, you have a total of 3 tries."`
+* `Defaults    badpass_message="42 Message: Incorrect sudo password, you have a total of 3 tries."`
 > - Each action using sudo has to be archived, both inputs and outputs.
 The log file has to be saved in the /var/log/sudo/ folder.
 * `Defaults    log_input,log_output`
 > - The TTY mode has to be enabled for security reasons.